NinaS23/ModelaAi_JAVA/README.md

 </div>

 #  features developed
-- [x] folder dto
+- [x] folder model
 - [X] folder repository

 # about the project
 a project based on another project on my github, which is: [cars_api_java](https://github.com/NinaS23/Cars_Api_Java),I chose to do it separately for educational purposes.
-The objective of this part of the project was to organize in two folders: a folder for DTO (Data Transfer Object) and a folder for the repositories
+The objective of this part of the project was to organize in two folders: a folder for the Models ( a Java object that represents an item in the application domain)  and a folder for the repositories